 Cezanian Cubism was the first phase of the Cubism movement.
 In this phase, artists began to break down objects into their basic shapes and forms.
 They would then rearrange these shapes and forms to create new compositions.

-See also Facts about captain scott?
+See also Facts about child labor today?

 Analytical Cubism was the second phase of the Cubism movement.
 In this phase, artists further broke down objects into their basic shapes and forms.
 They would then analyze these shapes and forms to create new compositions.